Nemwel-Boniface/Ideal-Photography-Website/README.md

 # Ideal-Photography-Website
-My website entails beautiful proffessional and recreational photography.
-It also has my contact details on facebook, google and youtube.
+This website basically entails beautiful proffessional and recreational photography.
+It also has my contact details on facebook, google and youtube.Please feel free to contact me when this pleases you.

 ![design photo](images/design.jpg)